rajaishtiaq6/tinyMCE-UrduPlugin/README.md

 # tinyMCE-UrduPlugin
-This is a tinymce plugin that support to insert urdu in tinymce editor
+This plugin adds the ability for users to write urdu in tinymce editor.